 Currently students in year 7 and 8 study a 5 year mastery programme of study, including those with SEN needs and those from disadvantaged backgrounds.
 Tiers of entry are not decided for GCSE until years 10 and 11 thus allowing equal opportunity for all.

-Currently year 9 are completing the 3rd year of the 5 year mastery curriculum.
+Year 9 and 10 are completing the 3rd year and 4th year of the 5 year mastery curriculum.
 At the end of year 9 tiers of entry for GCSE are decided.
 These are finalised at the beginning of year 10.

 Homework will be set twice a week.
 One homework will involve learning 5 to 10 revision cards with a mini test on the due date.
 The second homework is a written task based on the current topic being taught or revision of previous topics taught.
 All homework is accessible via google classroom.